bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 </details>

-Try to curl to your POD IP from the Bastion Host.
-Note that this is expected to fail.
+Try to curl to your POD IP from the Bastion Host. ***Note** this is expected to fail.

 >**Note**: Your POD IP address will most likely be different than what is shown in the following example.